iconify/website/docs/types/iconify-alias.md

 ### Parent icon

-Parent icon name should not include icon set prefix and parent icon must be present in icon set.
+Parent icon name should not include icon set prefix, and parent icon must be present in the icon set.

-If you use another alias as parent, make sure there are no circular dependencies.
+If you use another alias as a parent, make sure there are no circular dependencies.
 For example, if `[icon]arrow-left` is an alias of `[icon]arrow-right` (with horizontal flip), which in turn is an alias of `[icon]arrow-up` (with 90 degrees rotation), which in turn is an alias of `[icon]arrow-down` (with vertical flip), `[icon]arrow-down` could not be an alias of `[icon]arrow-left` because that would create a loop.

 To be safe, use only icons as parent, not other aliases.